istvanbohm/nahamcon2023/README.md

 brownie console --network mainnet-fork
 ```

-## 4 Get Familar with Brownie and how to interact with the smart contract
+## 4 Get familiar with Brownie and how to interact with the smart contract

 - The scripts folder contains example brownie scripts.
 - Paste scripts section by section and examine the behavior of the contracts.